arrikenw/underbrewed/README.md

 Y = (0.05 * sin(v.vertex.y + 2.5 * cos(_Time.z)) + v.vertex.y
 ```

 The internal trig functions ```sin(_Time.z)``` and ```cos(_Time.z)``` are used to create a screen shake effect.
 The choice of using different trig functions on each axis was to ensure the screen shake didn't simply slide along a line (which would occur if the same trig functions were used on both axes).
 The outermost sin function was used to create a stretching / warping effect across the entire image, producing a mild sense of disorientation.
-Finally, to ensure the final image largely remains centred and intelligible, the distortion effect is scaled down significantly before being added to the original vertex information, causing the effect to only have a moderate effect on the final image.
+Finally, to ensure the final image largely remains centred and intelligible, the distortion effect is scaled down significantly before being added to the original vertex information, causing the effect to only have a moderate impact on the final image.

 The critical code for selecting the final colouring of the image is provided below: